-“We recognize our vision is a big one,” said CEO JH Han.
+“We recognise our vision is a big one,” said CEO JH Han.
 “It’s about solving real challenges today and understanding consumers’ future needs and aspirations.
-It will take time, innovation and cooperation with partners worldwide.
-But we are committed to achieving it and already getting started.”
+It will take time, innovation, and cooperation with partners worldwide.
+But we are committed to achieving it, and have already started.”

 Samsung Incorporates Sustainability at Every Level

-To address our planet’s ongoing challenges, Samsung highlighted how it continues to prioritize the environment through a combination of sustainability targets, innovative product design and strategic partnerships.
+To address our planet’s ongoing challenges, Samsung highlighted how it continues to prioritise the environment through a combination of sustainability targets, innovative product design, and strategic partnerships.
 As a result, by 2050, all of Samsung’s businesses will match their electricity needs with renewable energy and reach net zero carbon emissions.
-In the nearer term, the DX Division will transition to 100 percent renewable energy by 2027 and achieve net zero carbon emissions by 2030.
+In the nearer term, the DX Division will aim to transition to 100 percent renewable energy by 2027 and achieve net zero carbon emissions by 2030.

 “By building sustainability into the product experience, we, and the many people around the world who use our products, can contribute to a healthier planet,” said Inhee Chung, Vice President of Corporate Sustainability Center at Samsung.
 “As a result, some of our most popular products are now some of our most sustainable.”

-Samsung announced that many of its TVs and smartphones use recycled materials, including recycled plastic from discarded finishing nets, while the company’s home appliances, memory and 5G radio network chipsets are contributing to energy savings for customers.
+Samsung announced that many of its TVs and smartphones utilise components manufactured from recycled materials and post-consumer materials, including recycled plastic from discarded finishing nets, while the company’s home appliances, memory and 5G radio network chipsets are contributing to energy savings for customers.
 In addition, Samsung’s connected services, such as SmartThings Energy and AI Energy Mode, are also helping consumers save energy and cut costs while lowering their overall climate impact.

-Samsung also shared the stage with Patagonia, a global leader in outdoor clothing, to discuss a partnership to combat the issue of microplastics – the tiny particles often found in clothes and released into oceans, lakes and rivers through the laundry.
-Vincent Stanley, Director of Philosophy at Patagonia, spoke at the Samsung press conference about how the two companies have developed a new wash technology called the Less Microfiber Cycle,1 currently being incorporated into Samsung washing machines, which can reduce microplastic release by 54%2 during a laundry cycle.
-Like the Less Microfiber Cycle, Samsung and Patagonia recently developed the new Less Microfiber Filter,3 which reduces microplastic discharge by preventing them from escaping into the ocean at the end of a wash cycle.
+Samsung also shared the stage with Patagonia, a global leader in outdoor clothing, to discuss a partnership to combat the issue of microplastics – the tiny particles often found in clothes and released into oceans, lakes, and rivers through the laundry.
+Vincent Stanley, Director of Philosophy at Patagonia, spoke at the Samsung press conference about how the two companies have developed a new wash technology called the Less Microfiber Cycle, currently being incorporated into Samsung washing machines, which can reduce microplastic release by 54% during a laundry cycle.
+Like the Less Microfiber Cycle, Samsung and Patagonia recently developed the new, which reduces microplastic discharge by helping to prevent them from escaping into the ocean at the end of a wash cycle.

-Meanwhile, James Kwon, Product Manager, ENERGY STAR for Consumer Electronics at the U.S. Environmental Protection Agency (EPA), announced that Samsung’s connected home experience with SmartThings is the first mass-market Smart Home Energy Management System to earn the prestigious ENERGY STAR SHEMS Certification.
+Meanwhile, James Kwon, Product Manager, ENERGY STAR for Consumer Electronics at the U.S. Environmental Protection Agency (EPA) announced that Samsung’s connected home experience with SmartThings is the first mass-market Smart Home Energy Management System to earn the prestigious ENERGY STAR SHEMS Certification.
 Samsung also continues to collaborate with diverse stakeholders in its sustainability efforts.
-For example, Samsung joined with the Carbon Trust and other technology leaders to develop the industry’s first specification for measuring, accounting for and decarbonizing the emissions associated with connected devices while being used by customers.
+For example, Samsung joined with the Carbon Trust and other technology leaders to develop the industry’s first specification for measuring, accounting for, and decarbonising the emissions associated with connected devices while being used by customers.

 A Connected Home and Connected Life Built on Convenience